-Secondly, the New Motor Vehicle Board is mandated pursuant to Vehicle Code Section 3050 (c) to:
+Secondly, the New Motor Vehicle Board is mandated pursuant to Vehicle Code Section 3050(c) to:

-Consider invitation in intermediate or practices or any person supplies for or nolding a license as a new motor entitle dealer, manufacturer, manufacturer oranch, distributor, distributor branch, or epresentative ... submitted by any person ...
+Consider any matter officials are activities or practices of any person applies for or nolding a license as a new motor entire lealer, manufacturer, manufacturer cranch, distributor, distributor branch, or epresentative ... submitted by any person ...